 What Would Not Be Considered For Funding?

 Emergency generators, capital projects such as; new buildings and large vehicle purchases, real estate, endowments, software, T-shirts or other promotional items, travel fees, stipends and/or meals.
-In addition, we reserve the right to use discretion in projects that are or are not approved.

 If you have questions, email the Foundation Director.